 Company Overview: Founded in 2015, Agility Robotics is commercializing co-founder Jonathan Hurst’s internationally recognized achievements in dynamic legged locomotion.
 Based on technology licensed from the Oregon.
 State University Dynamic Robotics Laboratory, Agility Robotics’ patented approach enables robots to move through challenging environments using a minimum of energy.
-Our laboratory prototype, shown to the right, recently demonstrated stable walking over uneven terrain while using no more than 400W of power, a breakthrough achievement in legged locomotion.
+Our laboratory prototype demonstrated stable walking over uneven terrain while using no more than 400W of power, a breakthrough achievement in legged locomotion.

 Opportunity: Because of power limitations, aerial vehicles have limited payload and flight times; conversely, ground vehicles have traditionally been limited to terrain amenable to wheeled travel.
 By introducing a third class of propulsion – highly efficient bipedal legs – Agility Robotics will enable unmanned vehicles to move through terrain inaccessible to any currently available UGV with mission times and payloads greatly in excess of most UAVs.

 Business Model: Agility Robotics will initially generate revenue by designing, testing, and licensing referencelegged locomotion platforms for federal research agencies.
 We will be simultaneously developing in-house manufacturing capacity towards product offerings in home & industrial automation, package delivery, military and civilian surveillance, and agriculture.